-As you prepare to evolve to the next stage in your career, you’ve already got a lot of your first bases covered.
+As you advance to the next stage in your career, you’ve already got a lot of bases covered.
 You’ve identified your signature voice, and you’ve developed a strategic, practical voice over business plan.
-Alas, one major barrier that may still stand between you and attaining professional status in the voice over industry is the quality of your home recording studio.
+Even so, one major barrier may still stand between you and achieving professional status in the voice over industry; the quality of your home recording studio.

-So, if you’re focusing the majority of your efforts on your vocal performance and that alone, then there may be a reason why you’re having trouble landing the voice over jobs you want: it’s because you haven’t put the work into upgrading your home recording studio.
+So, if you’re focusing the majority of your efforts on your vocal performance and that alone, then that may be the reason why you’re having trouble landing the voice over jobs you want.
+Put the necessary work into upgrading your home recording studio for better audio results.

 The money and time you invest into your home recording studio will be reflected in your earnings as you continue to establish your name, but more importantly, your voice, in the wonderful world of voice acting.